4 Financial Assistance Programs for Seniors and Family Caregivers

 Caring for an older adult comes with many costs.
-To ease the financial stress, LendingTree shares four often-overlooked sources of financial assistance that could help you care for your older adult as well as the best time to use them.
+To ease the financial stress, LendingTree shares four often-overlooked sources of financial assistance that could help you care for your older adult, as well as the best time to use them.

-One major reason why: the costs involved.
+One primary reason is the costs involved.

 Just a few clicks around GenWorth’s Cost of Care Survey shows how exorbitant even adult day program costs can be, let alone in-home care or nursing home facilities.